ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 - `-z` — Zero-I/O mode: used for scanning/listening without sending data (useful for quick port checks).
 - `10.201.17.82 80` — Target IP and port to test (80 = HTTP).

+#### Practical Checklist I Used
+- Deploy the target VM and copy the target IP.
+- Open the AttackBox and ensure I am on the lab network.
+- Run `ping` to confirm host is up.
+- Run `nmap` (full or targeted) to discover open ports and services.
+- Use `curl` or the AttackBox browser to fetch web pages if HTTP(S) is available.
+- Use `nc` to quickly test specific ports.
+- If SSH is exposed and credentials are provided by the lab, use `ssh` for interactive access.
+- Terminate or extend the VM when finished with the investigation.

 ### Findings / Analysis